 Portable handwashing stations are key to making a jobsite a minimal-germ zone.
 Turn-key portable handwashing stations from Can-Aqua, for example, are a great solution for your jobsite and can be placed almost anywhere you need.
 You can also opt for portable sink kits from PROFLO, or build your own with products from other great brands.

 Not only can portable handwashing stations be customized to meet the municipal and local health codes of your area, but they can be equipped with hot water tanks right below the sink to ensure the speedy delivery of temperature-controlled water.

 You can find great options for portable handwashing stations on Wolseley Express, or contact your local Wolseley branch to discuss your needs.
-Learn more here.
+Learn more about portable handwashing solutions here.

 Having multiple handwashing stations around large jobsites is important to help workers clean their hands before handling food or smoking, and immediately after coughing, sneezing, and using the washroom.
 If handwashing stations are unavailable, hand sanitizer with at least 60% alcohol, must be provided